 Keywords: stratosphere, aerosol, limb scattering, retrieval, polarization

 Abstract: Satellite measurements of limb scattered sunlight at visible and near infrared wavelengths have been used successfully for several years to retrieve the vertical profile of stratospheric aerosol extinction coefficient.
-The existing satellite measurements are of the total radiance, with very little knowledge or impact of the polarization state of the limb radiance, by the intentional nature of the instrument design.
+The existing satellite measurements are of the total radiance, with very little knowledge or impact of the polarization state of the limb radiance.
 Recently proposed instrument concepts for stratospheric aerosol profiling have been designed to measure the linearly polarized radiance.
 Yet, to date, the impact of the polarized measurement on the retrievals has not been systematically studied.
-Here we use a fully spherical, multiple scattering radiative transfer model to perform a sensitivity study on the effects of the polarized measurement on stratospheric aerosol extinction retrievals.
-In this study, we simulate both total and linearly polarized measurements, for a wide range of limb viewing geometries that are encountered in typical low earth orbit and for various aerosol loading scenarios.
+Here we use a fully spherical, multiple scattering radiative transfer model to perform a sensitivity study on the effects of the polarized measurement on stratospheric aerosol extinction retrievals through specific investigations of the aerosol signal fraction in polarized measurements, potential retrieval bias, and achievable precision.
+In this study, we simulate both total and linearly polarized measurements, for a wide range of limb viewing geometries that are encountered in typical low earth orbits and for various aerosol loading scenarios.
 The orientation of the linear polarization with respect to the horizon is also studied.
-It is found that in general, the linear polarization can be used as effectively as the total radiance measurement, with consideration of instrument signal to noise capabilities.
+Taking into account instrument signal to noise levels it is found that in general, the linear polarization can be used as effectively as the total radiance measurement, with consideration of instrument signal to noise capabilities; however the horizontal polarization is more promising in terms of signal magnitude.

 1 Introduction

-Stratospheric aerosols, which are micron-sized spherical liquid droplets of sulfuric acid, cause a cooling effect by scattering the incoming solar irradiance and therefore have an important radiative effect on climate.
-This effect depends strongly on the aerosol concentration and also the particle size distribution (Kiehl and Briegleb, 1993; Stocker et al., 2013) [1, 2].
+Stratospheric aerosols, which are submicron-sized spherical liquid droplets of sulfuric acid, cause a cooling effect by scattering the incoming solar irradiance and therefore have an important radiative effect on climate.
+This effect depends strongly on the aerosol concentration, composition, and particle size distribution (Kiehl and Briegleb, 1993; Stocker et al., 2013) [1, 2].
 Recent studies have proposed a link between the so-called global warming hiatus and an increase in the stratospheric sulfate aerosol layer.
 (Solomon et al., 2011; Haywood et al., 2014; Fyfe et al., 2013) [3, 4, 5].
-The increase in stratospheric aerosol over the last decade was primarily caused by a series of somewhat minor, mostly tropical volcanic eruptions (Vernier et al., 2011) [6] although the impact of anthropogenic pollution sources continues to be studied (Neely et al, 2014) [7].
+The increase in stratospheric aerosol over the last decade was primarily caused by a series of minor, mostly tropical volcanic eruptions (Vernier et al., 2011) [6] although the impact of anthropogenic pollution sources continues to be studied (Neely et al, 2014) [7].
 As noted in the recent review paper by Kremser et al., 2015, [8] there is a distinct need for continued monitoring with global coverage of aerosol, particularly extending down to tropopause altitudes.